lsampaioweb/terraform-proxmox-vm-qemu/README.md

     pveum acl modify / -token 'terraform@pve!terraform' -role Terraform
 ```

-Run these commands on the computer that is running Terraform:
+Run these commands on the computer (Linux) that is running Terraform:
 ```bash
   01 - Save the password (that you just created) in the secret manager.
     secret-tool store --label="proxmox-terraform-password" password proxmox-terraform-password